TickTeam/guide-tt/android_app/1_how_to_create_a_new_task.md

 **-Option 5: Add a task by voice input.**

 Press and hold the add button to speak.
-For example, you can say “pick up Jack tomorrow at 10 PM”.
-Then a task “pick up Jack tomorrow at 10 PM” will be generated with due date (tomorrow) and reminder time (10 PM).
+For example, you can say “pick up Jack tomorrow at 10 AM”.
+Then a task “pick up Jack tomorrow at 10 AM” will be generated with due date (tomorrow) and reminder time (10 AM).

 ![](../images/androidvoiceinput.png)